Dumboiroy/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list of clients.
-2. User provides additional attributes to filter by, such as name, appointment date, tag, and rank.
+2. User provides additional attributes to filter by.
 3. HeartLink displays the list of all clients corresponding to the attributes given by a user.
    All information for each person are shown.